“How long has it been? When is he going to get over that grief and move on already?”

-Two years into my walk in the Valley I’ve resigned myself to the truth that this a lifetime sentence.
+Four years into my walk in the Valley I’ve resigned myself to the truth that this a lifetime sentence.
 At the end of my time here on the planet, I will either be reunited with my father in some glorious mystery, or simply reach my last day of mourning his loss.

 Either way I’m beginning to rest in the simple truth: